Riemann-Hilbert problems for the resolved conifold: Introduction

 The most fundamental property of DT invariants is the Kontsevich-Soibelman wall-crossing formula \cite{KS1}.
 The strong analogy with the iso-Stokes condition for families of irregular connections \cite{BTL} then suggests that the Riemann-Hilbert problem considered in \cite{RHDT} might be the key to defining the required geometric structures on $\Stab(X)$.
 A closely-related version of this Riemann-Hilbert problem also plays a fundamental role in the work of Gaiotto, Moore and Neitzke \cite{GMN1}.
 We view the calculations of this paper as an indication that this approach is on the right lines.
-We are performing a natural construction on the space of stability stability conditions which is appropriately invariant under the group of autoequivalences, and are obtaining non-perturbative quantities which reproduce Gromov-Witten theory near the large volume limit.
+We are using DT invariants as the basis for a non-perturbative construction on the space of stability conditions, which is appropriately invariant under the group of autoequivalences, and which reproduces Gromov-Witten theory near the large volume limit.